lubuntu-team/manual/source/2/2.2/2.2.2/libreoffice_calc.rst

 .. image:: chartwindow.png

 The :guilabel:`Data Range` tab controls what data will be in the chart and how present it.
 To switch to basing the bottom axis of your chart on rows of data press the :guilabel:`Data series in rows` button.
+To choose to switch your bottom axis of your chart on columns press the :guilabel:`Data series in columns` button.

 If you want to insert a new column to the left of a column right click on the letter for the column :menuselection:`Insert Column Before`.
 If you want the new column to the right is right click on the letter and :menuselection:`Insert Column After`.
 To insert a row above the current row right click on the number and :menuselection:`Insert Row Above`.
 To insert a row below the current row right click on the number and :menuselection:`Insert Row Below`.
 To delete a row or column right click the number  and select :menuselection:`Delete rows` or :menuselection:`Delete Column`.